Semaphore to West Beach pipeline

 Another major benefit of the pipeline is reducing the reliance on trucks to move sand, making it safer for the community, as well as reducing noise, congestion and the impact of trucks on roads.

-The exact location of the pipeline and how it will be constructed will be outlined within the development application that is planned to be lodged in 2021.
+The exact location of the pipeline and how it will be constructed will be outlined within a development application to the State Commission Assessment Panel.
+This can be viewed on the Plan SA Portal.
+Submissions close on Monday 6 December 2021.

 This development application is informed by ongoing consultation and preliminary feedback on the concept design by the project Community Reference Group, and range of investigations such as flora and fauna assessments, cultural heritage surveys, noise assessments and other environmental analyses.

-The department will be holding a number of community information sessions regarding the development application and ongoing beach works.
+The department is holding community information sessions regarding the development application and beach works in November 2021.
 Find out more

 The impacts will be minimised as much as possible during construction.
 The community will be kept informed and have opportunities to find out more in the coming months.